User Tools

 • A three-position switch will have “ON,” “OFF,” and “HOLD” positions.

 To “capture” a car, the firefighter will turn the key to “ON.”
-At this point, the firefighter can request their desired floor, but they must hold the “DOOR CLOSE” button until the doors are completely closed before the ascent will begin.
+At this point, the firefighter must perform the following operational checks to ensure the elevator responds appropriately:

 Upon arrival at the requested floor, the elevator will stop but the doors will not open unless the operator pushes AND HOLDS the “DOOR OPEN” button until the doors are completely open.
 The doors will not remain open until they are fully opened to ensure protection of crews if the elevator has stopped on a floor that has fire or smoke present.